University of Strathclyde

 What projects / schemes / initiatives to support women’s recruitment, retention and progression in STEM are University of Strathclyde involved in?

-The Faculty of Engineering have established an undergraduate network to support students and a Women in Science and Engineering Committee to support staff.
+The Faculties of Engineering and Science have established a Women in Science and Engineering Committee to support staff.

 The University has attained a Bronze institutional Athena SWAN award, 8 departments hold a Bronze departmental award (Architecture, Chemical & Process Engineering, Design, Manufacture and Engineering Management, Electronic & Electrical Engineering, Mathematics & Statistics, Mechanical and Aerospace Engineering, Physics and Strathclyde Institute of Pharmacy & Biomedical Sciences) and 1 holds a silver award (Civil and Environmental Engineering).